Appdynamics/health_rule_generator/README.md

            --password=*** \<br>
            --upload-custom-dashboard \<br>
 ```
 Note that you can environment variables and/or run-time variables.
-It's probably best to use environment varibles if you're running from Jenkins or Docker
+It's probably best to use environment variables if you're running from Jenkins or Docker

+# Running from Jenkins

+Please refer to the `jenkins` folder